olakara/JekyllMetro/README.md

 ## Summary

-Hyde is a theme built on top of bootstrap and other freely available libraries.
-Its aimed to provide a fully furnished Jekyll theme for personal or protfolio sites.
+Jekyll Metro is a theme built on top of bootstrap and other freely available libraries.
+Its aimed to provide a fully furnished Jekyll theme for personal sites with blog.
-The following libraries have been used in this project:
-	1. Bootstrap
-	2. jQuery

-**Note:** Jekyll Metro is still under development
+**Note:** Jekyll Metro is still under development but you may use one of the available releases available.
+The latest release 0.7.1 is ready for you to use (You will still need some modifications)

 ## Demo

-You can see the live demo of this theme at [http://blog-olakara.rhcloud.com](http://blog-olakara.rhcloud.com)
+You can see the live demo of this theme at [http://blog-olakara.rhcloud.com](http://blog-olakara.rhcloud.com) or at [http://olakara.github.io](http://olakara.github.io)

 ## Author